waltervh/BornAgain-website/content/documentation/getting-started/installation/macos/advanced-tips.md

 ### MacOS advanced tips

-#### Installing BornAgain python core libraries to the custom folder
+#### Installing the BornAgain python libraries to a custom folder

-If your prefer to install the BornAgain core libraries not to the site-packages folder of your Python interpreter, but to some custom folder, you can do it in a following way.
+If your prefer to install the BornAgain python libraries not to the site-packages folder of your Python interpreter, but to some custom folder, you can do this in a following way.

 * Run the `bornagain_install_python.py` script from application bundle:

 ```
-$ python /Applications/BornAgain.app/Contents/libexec/BornAgain-1.10/bornagain_python_install.py
+$ python /Applications/BornAgain.app/Contents/libexec/BornAgain-<X.xx>/bornagain_python_install.py
 ```

 * Choose the option '[0]' - Generate bundle with BornAgain libraries, do not install it.